vignettes/camtrapr4.Rmd

 Example map in mapview (the locations are fictional)

-If writeShapefile = TRUE, the output of detectionMaps is a sf object (a data frame with a column contain the spatial information).
-If writeShapefile = TRUE, it can be converted to an sf object easily.
+If writeShapefile = TRUE, the output of detectionMaps is a sf object (a data frame with a geometry column contain the spatial information).
+It can be used for extracting values from rasters for use as covariates.

 # create a sample raster and extract data from it (if the raster package is available)